 Two child limit from February 2019

-For these new claims, Universal Credit will no longer pay an extra amount for any third or subsequent child, regardless of when they were born, unless any of the special circumstances above apply.
+From February 2019, you will be able to claim Universal Credit if you have three or more children.
+Your payment will not include an extra amount for your third or subsequent child, regardless of when they were born, unless any of the special circumstances above apply.

 For queries or further information, please contact the Department for Communities Exceptions team.